rzane/hooked-on-storage/README.md

 });
 ```

 The `counter` provides some conveniences over using `localStorage` directly.

-If you directly modify a value in `localStorage` or your components won't rerender.
-So, always mutate `localStorage` using the value returned from `createStorage`.
+Keep in mind that if you directly modify a value in `localStorage` or your components won't rerender.

 #### Set the value